skyzyx/resume/README.md

 # Ryan Parman

+**Cloud-native engineer with a focus on reliability, scalability, and security for the modern web.**
-**Over 20 years experience** across software development, site reliability engineering, and security.

-Most interested in deployments and infrastructure, building developer tooling, automating tasks that were previously manual, and managing development projects.
+With over 20 years experience across software development, site reliability engineering, and security, Ryan enjoys a blend of strategic and tactical problem-solving, from macro to micro scale.
+Most interested in deployments and infrastructure, developer tooling, automation, discovering better ways to solve problems, and managing development teams/projects.

 ## Summary

 ### Professional Blurb

-Ryan Parman is an engineering manager with over 20 years of experience across software development, site reliability engineering, and security.
-He is the creator of SimplePie and AWS SDK for PHP, patented multifactor-authentication-as-a-service at WePay, defined much of the CI/CD and SRE disciplines at McGraw-Hill Education, and came up with the idea of “serverless, event-driven, responsive functions in the cloud” while at Amazon Web Services in 2010.
+Ryan Parman is a cloud-native engineer with a focus on reliability, scalability, and security for the modern web.
+As an engineering problem-solver with over 20 years of experience across software development, site reliability engineering, and security, he understands how to listen, learn, adapt, and improve.
+He was a founding member of the AWS SDK team; patented multifactor-authentication-as-a-service at WePay; helped define the CI, CD, and SRE disciplines at McGraw-Hill Education; came up with the idea of “serverless, event-driven, responsive functions in the cloud” while at Amazon Web Services in 2010 (AWS Lambda); and much, much more.
 Ryan's aptly-named blog, Flailing Wildly, is where he writes about ideas longer than 280 characters.
 Ambivert.
 Curious.
 Not a coffee drinker.

 ### If we were having coffee…

 I have been building things for the web since 1998.
-I’ve lived through the browser wars (both of them), I’ve worked on multiple high-profile projects, and have maintained server clusters that have had hundreds of millions of dollars flowing through them (figuratively, of course).
+I’ve lived through the browser wars (both of them), I’ve worked on multiple high-profile projects, and have maintained server clusters powering hundreds of millions of dollars-worth of transactions.
 I have experience with startups, not-so-startups, Fortune 500s, and heavily-used open-source projects.
-I have lots of experience working with large teams, as well as across teams, to get projects completed.
+I have lots of experience working across large (sometimes distributed) teams, to get projects completed.

 I have experience taking the long-view on things that people might not understand today.
 I understand that “perfect” is the enemy of “done”, but conversely that “we must not ship crap.”
 I understand that the “minimum viable product” version of a motorcycle isn’t the chrome wheels or a nice chassis, but a tricycle.
 I understand that it’s easy to ship something, but hard to maintain it.
 You need diligence, focus, patience, and lots of really good documentation to be successful.

-I believe that for any software that you write, documentation is worth 50% of your grade.
-If you have spectacular code, but you skip the documentation (or write really bad documentation), you get an _F_ .
-I also believe that your code doesn't function unless an automated test confirms it.
-I frequently ask myself, “What happens to the projects I own if I get hit by a bus?”
+I understand that we all rise and fall together, so I place emphasis on tearing down walls between departments or divisions so that we can work better together.
+My experience spans across UX, development, operations, security, and documentation — as an individual contributor, an engineering manager, and a technical/thought leader.

 I excel in teams that care about the customer or end-user, and want to make things better tomorrow than they are today.
 I excel in teams where I am given the latitude to make decisions, and work across teams to deliver the best possible customer experience.
-I excel in teams where merit and experience trump job titles.
+I excel in teams where merit and experience outweigh job titles.

 Let’s work together to create something amazing.